weimingtom/kirikiroid2lite/README.md

 ## How to build for Windows
 * WARNING !!! don't download source zip or tar.gz file on github web page, please use git clone to download source files.
-* If you download zip or tar.gz source file, you should use notepad++ to batch replace \n with \r\n.
+* If you download zip or tar.gz source file from github web page, you should use notepad++ to batch replace \n with \r\n.
 * Open project\win32\cocos2d-win32.vs2013.sln with vs2013.

 ## How to build for Android